 1. Show gratitude promptly.

 When you give a friend a gift, you likely want them to appreciate it!
-Donors have the same feeling towards nonprofits—they want to feel recognized for the gift they’ve given your organization.
+Donors have the same feeling toward nonprofits—they want to feel recognized for the gifts they’ve given your organization.
 And if donors feel valued, then they’ll be more likely to continue supporting your nonprofit.

 You can show your gratitude through:

 The key to showing genuine gratitude is promptness.
 Letting too much time pass will leave donors wondering if their gift was valuable or if you’ve forgotten about them.
-Send some form of acknowledgment with a donation receipt within 24 hours of the gift.
+Regardless of if a donor has joined your membership program or made a one-time gift, send some form of acknowledgment within 24 hours.
 Follow this with a longer thank-you note expressing to the donor what they’re helping you achieve.

 2. Share impact stories.